libra2org/libra2-core/storage/README.md

 The DB backup is a concise format to preserve the raw data of the blockchain.
 It means a lot for the data security of the blockchain overall, and provides a way to batch process the blockchain data off chain.
-But it's not the preferred way to boot up a AptosDB instance on an empty disk.
+But it's not the preferred way to boot up a Libra2DB instance on an empty disk.
 Use State Sync (it's Fast Sync mode).
 Read more about state sync here: https://github.com/aptos-labs/aptos-core/blob/main/state-sync/README.md